Skip to content

 Chester's Lake Almanor is a vast body of water where you can capture some beautiful photos, but beyond that, it didn't offer much variety.
 The Kohm Yah-mah-nee Visitor Center at the park provides clean toilets and screens a documentary about the park's history, which we found informative and worth watching.

-Our road trip wasn’t just about the natural wonders; it was also an exploration of the urban landscapes of the Pacific Northwest.
+Our road trip wasn't just about the national parks — the cities were a highlight too.
 Portland and Seattle, in particular, left a lasting impression on us.
-Despite hearing that Portland isn’t what it used to be, we found it to be a clean, vibrant city that, in our opinion, outshines San Francisco in terms of livability.
+Despite hearing that Portland isn't what it used to be, we found it to be a clean, vibrant city that, in our opinion, outshines San Francisco in terms of livability.
+I might be wrong about this, but that was our genuine impression.

 Seattle, with its abundance of trees within the city itself, offered a unique blend of urban and natural beauty.
-The city’s charm is further enhanced by its diverse culinary scene.
-To our delight, we found both Din Tai Fung and Haidilao in Seattle, along with authentic Korean BBQ (exit 5) and Thai food (Nibbana) in Renton.
-Needless to say, our gastronomic adventures in these cities were as memorable as our explorations of the national parks.
+And the food!
+As a family from Southeast Asia, we are always on the lookout for good Asian food :P To our delight, we found both Din Tai Fung and Haidilao in Seattle, along with authentic Korean BBQ (exit 5) and Thai food (Nibbana) in Renton.
+Our gastronomic adventures in these cities were honestly as memorable as the national parks.

 Practical Wisdom: Tips for a Memorable Road Trip